-"narrow track worn or cut in the ground," 1570s, probably from Middle English route (see route (n.)); though OED finds this "improbable."
-Metaphoric meaning "narrow, monotonous routine; habitual mode of behavior" first attested 1839.
+"narrow track worn or cut in the ground," as by a passing wheeled vehicle, 1570s, probably from Middle English route "way, a road, space for passage" (see route (n.)); though OED finds this "improbable."
+If so, it is a doublet of route.

 Of the lines on the face by 1620s.
 The figurative meaning "narrow, monotonous routine; habitual mode of behavior or procedure" is attested by 1839 (Carlyle); earlier figurative use was as an obstacle to rapid transit (1705).

 To behold thee not painted, inclines somewhat near